 Make sure you stay consistent with how you mark your progress.
 Determining it before you start your goal is best.
 However, you can tweak these benchmarks within the first few weeks to make sure they will really assist you in deciding if you are achieving your goal.

-For example, if you want to lose weight, determine how long it would take you to lose a few pounds then use that as your benchmark to reassess the goal to see if it is working.
+For example, if you want to lose weight, determine how long it would take you to lose a few pounds, then use that as your benchmark to reassess the goal to see if it is working.

 This is where you can be the devil's advocate.
 What could happen that will not allow me to achieve this goal?
 Then create actions that you can use if these obstacles happen.
-For example, the obstacle could be, when you eat out with family, and they pick a restaurant that doesn't have something that you can eat.
+For example, the obstacle could be when you eat out with family, and they pick a restaurant that doesn't have something that you can eat.
 The solution: You will eat before you go out and only have a drink.

 Getting external support is helpful, but only if you pick the right people that support you.
-No one wants a person nagging about staying on the diet.
+No one wants a person nagging about staying on a diet.
 Look for someone who has in the past assisted you with hard times.
-This person could be a family member or friend, or even an acquaintance.
+This person could be a family member or friend or even an acquaintance.
 Pick someone who has more knowledge than you or has done your goal before and succeeded.

-Four Goal Setting Quotes to Inspire You to Stick with Your Goal
+Four Goal-Setting Quotes to Inspire You to Stick with Your Goal

 A Goal without a plan is just a wish. ~ Antoine de Saint Exupery